Skip to main content

 Delayed Start Workflows

 Delaying the execution of workflows can be useful when determining how your workflows get actioned.
-You can either schedule specific dates where a workflow will be paused or delay workflows for a specified amount of time every time they’re triggered.
+In the delayed start section of workflow settings you can either schedule specific dates where a workflow will be paused, or delay workflows for a specified amount of time every time they’re triggered.

 Qtip: Delayed starts are available for all workflows, including event-triggered, scheduled, survey-specific, and global workflows.